-Plums make good small trees for any garden and the delicious home-grown fruits are well worth the effort.
+Plums make good small trees for most gardens and their delicious home-grown fruits make them even more worthwhile.

-There are many different types of plum, including sweet and cooking varieties, damsons, gages, mirabelles and sloes and they have many different uses, from eating freshly picked to making cakes and preserves and adding to gin.
+There are many different types of plum, including sweet and cooking varieties, damsons, gages, mirabelles and sloes.
+They have a variety of different uses, from eating freshly picked to making cakes and preserves and adding to gin.